PROF. SIR DAVID BAULCOMBE, Principal INVESTIGATOR

 Dr. James Locke is an expert in mathematical modelling and single cell analysis of genetic networks.
 He developed the first model of the plant circadian clock, and experimental data and modelling to correctly predict a new feedback loop.
 He co-developed a high-throughput time-lapse single cell analysis and tracking system for bacteria, and used the system to discover a new mode of prokaryotic gene regulation; stochastic frequency modulated pulsing.
 He is studying stochasticity and signal integration at the single cell level in B. subtilis, plants and Cyanobacteria.

-Dr. Pietro Cicuta
+Prof. Pietro Cicuta

 Dr. Pietro Cicuta's group use optical tweezers, microrheology, advanced confocal microscopy and image analysis methods to address dynamics both in colloidal and cellular systems.